________________________________________________________________________________________________________________________

 for cyclists of Copenhagen city.

-2000 City bike commercial model with bamboo fenders, based on prototype nr.3
+2000 Bamboobike for the city with bamboo fenders, based on prototype nr.3

-2000 The fourth prototype 'arrow' like.
-A second version of prototype nr.4 with two
+2000 The fourth bamboobike prototype 'arrow' like.
+A second version of prototype

 bambucicleta